Shopify vs WordPress — Which Platform is Better?

 And, unlike other online store builders, you can now use the excellent Yoast SEO tool on a Shopify site – for a long time, this was a WordPress-only product.

-The bottom line on SEO in a Shopify vs WordPress debate is that technically, WordPress can be the winner — but only if you’ve configured your site correctly and are using high-quality hosting.
+My take on SEO in a Shopify vs WordPress debate is that technically, WordPress can be the winner — but only if you’ve configured your site correctly and are using high-quality hosting.

-There’s less flexibility available when it comes to technical SEO in Shopify and no say over hosting, but overall, the platform is very robust from a search engine optimization point of view.
+There’s less flexibility available when it comes to technical SEO in Shopify and you get no say over hosting, but overall, the platform is very robust from a search engine optimization point of view.
 And because so much of the SEO setup is pre-configured for you, there’s arguably less to go wrong from an SEO point of view in Shopify.

 Related SEO resources: for more in-depth information on SEO, I recommend reading our Shopify SEO tips for Shopify-specific advice, along with our general tips on how to increase your site’s visibility on Google.